How To Add Charts And Graphs To WordPress

 - Scatter chart

 WordPress Visualizer is also flexible and customizable, allowing you to use Google Chart Tools with their default setting, or configure an extensive set of options to match your web design.
-A number of options are available for each chart that allow you to customize their settings.
+Several options are available for each chart that allow you to further customize their settings.

 Additionally, charts are rendered using HTML5/SVG technology to provide cross-browser compatibility (including VML for older IE versions) and cross-platform portability to iPhones, iPads and Android devices.
-Your site visitors can see your charts and graphs on their mobile browsers without having to install additional plugins.
+Your visitors can see your charts and graphs on their mobile devices without requiring the installation of any extra software.

 Activate the plugin …